WKhiro/Statue_In_Space/README.md

 # Statue in Space

 A final project I made with a partner in my Computer Graphics class.
-It implements the following features in OpenGL:
+Showcases the following features in OpenGL (C++):
 - Particle effects
 - Sound effects
 - FPS controls